SiddharthTiwari68/SiddharthTiwari68/README.md

 <h1 align="center">Hi 👋, I'm Siddharth Tiwari</h1>
 # 💫 About Me:
 📊 𝐀𝐬𝐩𝐢𝐫𝐢𝐧𝐠 𝐃𝐚𝐭𝐚 𝐀𝐧𝐚𝐥𝐲𝐬𝐭 | 𝐏𝐚𝐬𝐬𝐢𝐨𝐧𝐚𝐭𝐞 𝐀𝐛𝐨𝐮𝐭 𝐓𝐮𝐫𝐧𝐢𝐧𝐠 𝐃𝐚𝐭𝐚 𝐢𝐧𝐭𝐨 𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬 📊<br><br>I am an emerging Data Analyst with a strong foundation in collecting, cleaning, and analyzing data to derive actionable insights.
-While I’m a fresher in the field, my hands-on experience with tools like SQL, Python, Excel, and Power BI has allowed me to develop a solid understanding of identifying patterns and trends that drive informed decision-making.<br><br>I've worked on projects where I applied my skills to transform complex data sets into clear, understandable reports and visualizations for stakeholders.
-I have a strong passion for using statistical methods to solve business problems and optimize processes, and I thrive in collaborative, dynamic environments.<br><br>I’m eager to apply my skills to help drive data-driven strategies and contribute to innovative solutions.
-Constantly learning and growing, I’m excited to bring my expertise into the field of data analytics.<br><br>💬 𝐋𝐞𝐭’𝐬 𝐂𝐨𝐧𝐧𝐞𝐜𝐭!<br><br>I’m eager to connect with others who share my passion for data analytics.
-Whether it’s discussing industry trends, exchanging insights, or exploring collaboration opportunities, I’m always open to new connections.
-Let’s turn data into actionable insights together!<br>Want to connect and work together drop an email on siddhartht734@gmail.com <br><br>🔧 𝐄𝐱𝐩𝐞𝐫𝐭𝐢𝐬𝐞 & 𝐒𝐩𝐞𝐜𝐢𝐚𝐥𝐭𝐢𝐞𝐬:<br><br>Python Programming<br>MySQL<br>Power BI<br>Microsoft Excel<br>ETL (Extract, Transform, Load)<br>Data Modeling<br>Data Mining<br>Data Visualization
+I'm an **Electrical Engineering graduate** who has made a passionate transition into the field of **Data Analytics**.
+With a strong analytical mindset developed through my engineering background, I now focus on turning raw data into meaningful insights that drive smart business decisions.

+🔍 While I'm a fresher in the data industry, I’ve built a solid foundation through hands-on projects using tools like **SQL, Python, Excel, and Power BI**.
+I enjoy exploring data, uncovering patterns, and visualizing results to make data-driven strategies accessible and effective.

+📊 My recent work includes transforming complex datasets into insightful dashboards and reports that support real-world decision-making.
+I’m particularly interested in applying **statistical methods** to solve problems and improve processes.

+🚀 I'm continuously learning and expanding my skill set — driven by curiosity and a commitment to personal and professional growth.
+I thrive in collaborative environments and am always looking to contribute to innovative, data-driven solutions.

+## 🤝 Let’s Connect!

+I love meeting people who are just as excited about data as I am.
+Whether it's talking about analytics trends, collaborating on projects, or simply sharing ideas — I'm always open to new opportunities and conversations.

+📩 **Reach out:** siddhartht734@gmail.com

 ## 🌐 Socials: